burdinskid13/healthy_brain_network/README.md

 Project Organization
 ------------

-This project uses [`pipenv`](https://github.com/pypa/pipenv) for virtual environment and python package management.
+This project uses [`pipenv`](https://github.com/pypa/pipenv) for virtual environment and python package management

-Install the required version of python:
+To install a virtualenv from the Pipfile:

+    $ cd /om2/user/maedbh/healthy_brain_network
-    $ pyenv install 3.9.12
+    $ pipenv install

-Ensure pipenv is installed globally:
+To activate a virtualenv in order to access libraries:

-    $ brew install pipenv
+    $ pipenv shell

-    ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+### Data

+> stored on OpenMind at `/nese/mit/group/sig/projects/hbn/phenotype`

     ├── data
-    │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.

+### Code

+> stored on OpenMind at `/om2/user/maedbh/healthy_brain_network`

+    ├── LICENSE
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, model summaries and model spec files │
     ├── features           <- Feature spec files and csv files containing features (X) and target (y) │
+    ├── hpc_scripts        <- Bash scripts for running jobs on openmind │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.